NessJade96/List-It/README.md

 15. Wrote queries and mutations for GET_USER, and added AddGroceryList model, updated typeDefs, resolver, and mutation.
 Updated the GroceryItem, and User Model.
 Lastly created a new more mutations in the TypeDefs for the requests to make next.

+16. Made it so that the GroceryList model to has a key for users, as an array of users that have access to the list. (handle permissions on frontend)

+17. The addGroceryItems resolver was created and users can now create grocery lists and add items to that list.

+18. work on the update and remove mutations for lists and items.

 Todo:

-    // list model to have field for users, as an array of users that can access the list
+// add the update and remove mutations for lists and items.
-    // handle permissions on frontend
+// work on frontend visuals
 // create an input field on list page where you can add a friends username - this will add to the grocerylist array of users.
 // show what users are on this list - render to the screen

 Thank you, Vanessa Bloom <(^.^)>